nzbgetcom/par2cmdline-turbo/README.md

 par2cmdline uses OpenMP to manage threading.
 ParPar’s GF16 backend has its own threading support, using C++11’s `std::thread`, which means that threading will generally be available even if OpenMP is enabled.
 However, par2cmdline does use OpenMP in a number of other places (such as file processing), which are still present in this fork.

-This does have a follow on effect that the `-t` flag and libpar2’s *threads* parameter will be present and work, even if OpenMP is not enabled.
+This does have a flow on effect that the `-t` flag and libpar2’s *threads* parameter will be present and work, even if OpenMP is not enabled.

 ## Compared to other par2cmdline forks